rbms-bsc/DCRMR/_pages/PPDM/Publication-Statement.md

 <a name="5.2.335.2">5.2.335.2</a> If the resource bears only a statement relating to distributor, or multiple such statements, generally assume the distributor to also be functioning as publisher.
 Treat the statement as a publication statement.

-## 5.2.34 Statements relating to publication, distribution, etc. and to manufacture
+## 5.2.34 Statements relating to publication and to distribution or manufacture

 <a name="5.2.34.1">5.2.34.1</a> If the resource bears statements relating both to publication and to distribution or manufacture, determine whether or not the statements are grammatically separable.